AshLaw96/Sonic-Stack/README.md

 ### Future Features

-1. Add a backend database to keep high scores of each game mode.
+1. Add a backend database to keep high scores of each game mode and other players.
-2. Add another page to add different levels when a user gets so many points and when they do automatically change speed of block drop and background music.
+2. Add another page to add different levels when a user gets so many points and when they do automatically change speed of block drop and background music/image.
 3. Add a multiplayer/split-screen mode so people can play together online.
 4. Add a mini image area to show what blocks are coming up next.
 5. Add an area where you can store one block until you need it.